GvozdenDelic/beer-list/README.md

 - Loader (best seen when throttling is enabled in dev tools)
 - 404 page

-Ideas for new features:

-- Localisation
-- New slider options
--

 Running instructions:

-- open terminal and run "npm i"
+- Open terminal and run "npm i"
 - Then run "npm i -g json-server".
 If it requires a special permission, run "sudo npm i -g json-server" and enter the system password.
 - Then start the mock server by running: "json-server --watch data.json --port 8000".
 - Then run "npm run build"
-- then run "npm run preview" and open the URL that is shown in the terminal (eg. http://localhost:4173/)
+- Then run "npm run preview" and open the URL that is shown in the terminal (eg. http://localhost:4173/)

+Ideas for new features:

+- Localisation
+- Sorting beer list by name, id, ph level or other attributes
+- New slider options